The Guinness Book of Records has declared Prague Castle as the largest ancient castle in the world. It’s a bit misleading, though.

 The other option is to use the metro.
 It is on Line A at the stop called Malostranská.

 I think it's also very pleasant to walk up to the castle from the town centre if you have time.

 From November - March, the Prague Castle complex is also open from 06:00 - 22:00 but the buildings are only open from 09:00 - 16:00.

 For Circuit A (St. Vitus Cathedral, Old Royal Palace, exhibition of The Story of Prague Castle, St. George's Basilica, Golden Lane with Daliborka Tower, Rosenberg Palace), the regular ticket is 350CZK (US$17) and concession is 175CZK (US$8.50).

 For Circuit B (St. Vitus Cathedral, Old Royal Palace, St. George's Basilica, Golden Lane with Daliborka Tower), the regular ticket is 250CZK (US$12.20) and concession is CZK125 (US$6.10).

 And for Circuit C (Exhibition of The Treasure of St. Vitus Cathedral, Prague Castle Picture Gallery), the regular ticket is CZK350 (US$17) and concession is CZK175 (US$8.50).

 For something good value and a bit local, Family Lorenz & Coffee House is a great place.

-For a cool and stylish option, you should try Hotel Josef.
+For a cool and stylish option, you should try Design Hotel Jewel Prague.